zjkmxy/ndnd/README.md

 NDNd provides several independent modules that can be used separately or together.

 You can use the `ndnd` CLI to list available modules and get more info on their usage.
+A tutorial example for running a simple NDN network can be found [here](docs/daemon-example.md).

 ```text
 root@0037b98ec2ac:~# ndnd